Rabbit. 8x8, oil on linen mounted on panel. 2017.

 This method of painting the eye (and other facial features like lips) was a staple of John Singer Sargent.
 It's the best way to keep the features fluid.
 It forces working from big shapes to smaller ones.
 Wet in wet.

-Animal faces are often easier to paint than human ones, so you can often get away with leaving holes for the eyes and filling them in later.
-But you always end up having to worry about those edges.
+In general, animal faces are easier to paint than human ones.
+You can often get away with leaving holes for the eyes and filling them in later, but you always end up having to worry about those edges.